dobtco/screendoor-federal-security-documentation/SSP/README.md

-SSP
+System Security Plan
 ---

-AC-2	Account Management

-- All requests are authorized
-- Permissions assigned by role
-- New accounts can be created by administrators
-- Only administrators can change permissions
-- Administrators can remove accounts
-- No group credentials

-AC-3	Access Enforcement

-narrative: "18F information systems enforces approved authorizations for logical\
-  \ access to information and system resources in accordance with the 18F access\
-  \ control policy Section 3 Access Enforcement which states:\n  * 18F must enforce\
-  \ approved authorizations for logical access to its information systems in accordance\
-  \ with all applicable Federal, and 18F policies.\n  * 18F must provide access\
-  \ enforcement through the use of access control lists, access control matrices,\
-  \ cryptography) to control access between users (or processes acting on behalf\
-  \ of users) and objects (e.g., devices, files, records, processes, programs, domains)\
-  \ in the information system.\n  * 18F must employ access enforcement mechanisms\
-  \ at the application level, when necessary, to provide increased information security\
-  \ for the organization.\n"

-AC-6	Least Privilege
-narrative: "18F restricts privileged accounts such as administrator and root access\
-  \ accounts to designated members within the18F Devops and SecOps teams.
-Within\
-  \ the virtual infrastructure the admin account is not used for privileged access.\
-  \ It\u2019s only used for billing and metrics.\n"

-AU-2	Audit Events

-narrative: 'The Devops and SecOps teams review all events that can be audited on a real time basis using its event and monitoring solution for Cloud.Gov and through captured user and event api calls within its virtual infrastructure.

-AU-6	Audit Review, Analysis and Reporting

-narrative: "Audit Monitoring, Analysis and Reporting\n * 18F establishes processes\
-  \ for regularly reviewing audit log information, and reporting security issues\
-  \ if discovered.
-Reviews will occur at a minimum of weekly.
-These processes should\
-  \ be integrated with processes for incident response, in order to ensure standardization\
-  \ and cross-functional collaboration\n * 18F employs automated mechanisms to integrate\
-  \ audit monitoring, analysis and reporting into an overall process for investigation\
-  \ and response to suspicious activities.\n * 18F employs automated mechanisms\
-  \ to immediately alert security personnel of inappropriate or unusual activities\
-  \ that have security implications.\n"

-  narrative: "#### a  \nAWS Auditable Events:\nDevOps and SecOps teams will conduct\
-    \ weekly manual and automated continuous audits of authorized accounts and configurations.\
-    \ These audits will include but are not limited to:\nAdministrative Accounts\n\
-    * Virtual Private Cloud (VPC)\n* Elastic Compute Cloud (EC2)\n* Simple Storage\
-    \ Service (S3)\n* Identity and Access Management (IAM)\n* Elastic Block Store\
-    \ (EBS)\n\n\nCloud Foundry Auditable Events:\nBy default, Loggregator streams\
-    \ logs to a terminal.
-18F will drain logs to a third-party log management service\
-    \ such as ELK and AWS CloudTrail\nCloud Foundry logs are captured in multiple\
-    \ tables and log files.
-These will be reviewed weekly and if discovery of anomalous\
-    \ audit log content which appears to indicate a breach are handled according to\
-    \ the GSA Security Incident Handling Guide: CIO IT Security 01-02 Revision 7 (August\
-    \ 18, 2009) requirements.\n  \n#### b  \nWhen a credible source to the GSA Agency\
-    \ provides information that causes reason to enhance audit activities, develop\
-    \ and implement an enhanced auditing use-case that will adequately enhance auditing\
-    \ practices in a fashion necessary per the identified threat and following the\
-    \ Incident Reporting Procedures in GSA IT Security Procedural Guide 01-02 (04/07/2015),\
-    \ Incident Response.
-The GSA Agency may also, through analysis pertaining to the\
-    \ GSA Agency environment provide additional audit measures that will require an\
-    \ increase in review, analysis, and reporting for a necessary.\nUpon implementation,\
-    \ 18F will monitor information security news and alerts for indications of a need\
-    \ to heighten information system security monitoring.\n  \n"

-CA-8	Penetration Testing

-For compliance with NIST Publication 800-53 CA-8, Parameter 1 Penetration Testing of all 18F Infrastructure and Application Components will occur annually.
-Parameter 2 Penetration Testing of Publicly Accessible Infrastructure will be performed on the direction of the 18F .
+We have documented our compliance with the 24 NIST controls that are part of a "Lightweight ATO process", [as described by GSA CISO Kurt Gabars](https://gsablogs.gsa.gov/innovation/2014/12/10/it-security-security-in-an-agile-development-cloud-world-by-kurt-garbars/).
+We have chosen to implement these controls as per his argument:

+> If you truly implement these 24 controls and continuously monitor and secure these systems, they will be more secure than at least 95 percent of all the systems you have deployed.

+### Account Management
+#### NIST Controls: AC-2

+All requests to Screendoor are authorized at the application level, and will return a 401 status code if the user does not have permission to access the requested resource.
+Screendoor's user permissions are assigned by role (e.g. "Read only", "Reviewer", "Manager", "Administrator",) and only administrators have the ability to modify these permissions.
+New accounts must be created by an existing administrator, and administrators also have the ability to remove user accounts.
+Screendoor does not utilize group credentials.

+### Access Control
+#### NIST Controls: AC-3, AC-6

+Screendoor enforces access control policies at the system as well as the application level.
+Processes run on the principle of "least privilege", and root or admin accounts are not used for application purposes.
+In addition, DOBT restricts privileged account usage to designated members of the DOBT Ops team.
+Within the virtual infrastructure the admin account is not used for privileged access; it is used for billing and metrics only.

+### Auditing and Accountability
+#### NIST Controls: AU-2, AU-6

+The DOBT Ops team reviews all events that can be audited on a realtime basis using its event and monitoring solutions, and there are systems in place for capturing and storing these events for future review.

+DOBT establishes processes for regularly reviewing these audit logs, and reporting security issues if discovered.
+Reviews will occur on at least a weekly basis.

+DOBT employs automated mechanisms to integrate audit monitoring, analysis, and reporting into an overall process for investigation and responses to suspicious activities.

+DOBT employs automated mechanisms to immediately alert security personnel of inappropriate or unusual activities that have security implications.

+### Security Assessment and Authoriation
+#### NIST Controls: CA-8

+For compliance with NIST Publication 800-53 CA-8, Parameter 1 Penetration Testing of all DOBT Infrastructure and Application Components will occur annually.
+Parameter 2 Penetration Testing of Publicly Accessible Infrastructure will be performed on the direction of the DOBT Ops team.

+### Configuration Management
+#### NIST Controls: CM-2, CM-3, CM-6, CM-8

 CM-2	Baseline Configuration